Bioregional Group on Social Media

 Category Archives: News

-Bioregional Group member Steve King has compiled a Comprehensive Guide to Reducing, Reusing, and Recycling in the New Haven area.
-A tremendous resource – check it out!!
-Read this NY Times story about why recycling is good but NOT ENOUGH … Continue reading
+Bioregional Group member Steve King (pictured below in Utah) has compiled a Comprehensive Guide to Reducing, Reusing, and Recycling in the New Haven area.
+We are very grateful to Steve for developing this tremendous resource.
+Read this NY Times story about why … Continue reading

 What does it mean to be a bioregionalist?
 On March 19th, 2016, members of the Bioregional Group and other environmental, civic, and political organizations gathered at the First Unitarian Universalist Society at 608 Whitney Avenue, to consider that question through … Continue reading